 Sorry, there are no matching results

-A guide for contractors in the UK
+A guide for contractors, entrepreneurs and other business owners in the UK

 A limited company is the most common form of business structure.
 It’s a legal structure whereby the shareholder is protected from any liabilities the company may incur.
 Meaning it’s a separate entity for income tax and legal purposes from its shareholder(s) and director(s).

 If you’re looking to set up your own limited company, or are simply looking for a new limited company accountancy service, then PayStream can help.
 View your options here.

 In the UK there are a handful to choose from depending upon your circumstances.

 This is the most common and popular form of small company.
 The liability of the company is limited to the value of the shares.
 The shares are not publicly available (hence the name ‘private limited company’).
 Only a small number of shareholders, often individuals, are normally involved.

 This type of company often has a range of members involving a mix of individuals and organisations.
 The liability of this type of company is limited to a pre-determined guarantee of debts which the participants agree to cover.
 It is frequently used by charities as a trading arm.